phiwen96/ph/README.md

 # Notes

-	At the moment, the project is very dependent on Make.
-This is because this is still very young.
+	At the moment, the project is very dependent on Make (for compiling C++ files into different things and then finally everything into an executable).

+	Also pandoc (for documentations).

+	Reasons for this?
+		It's still very young.

 	Please help me develop this project!
 At the moment there are just one developer.